-With all these results in mind, we define a new class of cones, the {\it well-clipped} cones, meant to subsume all the afore-mentioned algebro-geometric examples, to be stable by direct sum, and to behave better than the Morrison--Kawamata cone conjecture under finite quotients.
+With all these results in mind, we define a new class of cones, the {\it well-clipped} cones, meant to subsume all the afore-mentioned algebro-geometric examples, to be stable under direct sum, and to behave better than the Morrison--Kawamata cone conjecture under finite quotients.

 \begin{definition}[ = Definition \ref{def-nicelycutout} later] Let $V=V_{\Z}\otimes \R$ be a finite dimensional real vector space with a preferred lattice.
-A full-dimensional convex cone $\mathcal{C}$ is {\it well clipped} if there are a self-dual homgeneous cone $\mathcal{A}$ in $V$ and a set of hyperplanes $({H_i})_{i\in I}$ of $V$ such that
+A full-dimensional convex cone $\mathcal{C}$ is {\it well-clipped} if there are a self-dual homgeneous cone $\mathcal{A}$ in $V$ and a set of hyperplanes $({H_i})_{i\in I}$ of $V$ such that

 where $H_{i,+}$ denotes a connected component of $V\setminus H_i$, and the following three assumptions are satisfied: \begin{enumerate} \item[(i)] Decomposing $\mathcal{A} = \bigoplus_{j\in J} \mathcal{A}_j$ into $\R$-indecomposable summands, every hyperplane $H_i$ is of the form